newlifeoutlook

 Explaining Menopause to Your Partner

 Balancing menopause and relationships can be difficult.
 The subject of menopause can be difficult to approach, especially with the man in your life.
-It is important that you discuss the subject, because he may be confused about the chances you’re going through.
+You must discuss the subject because he may be confused about what you’re going through.
 If he has been enlightened about the changes occurring in your body, he will be more understanding of your transition.

 Here are some things to talk about when discussing menopause with your partner: